janpstrunn/obsidian-vault/README.md

 ## Tabs

 > [!note] The File Explorer
 > Where is the File Explorer tab?
 Well, it's turned off.
-As I mentioned [[Getting Started#^tj1e6d|before]] Obsidian is a Markdown Text Editor, so the  File Management should be accomplished by another tool.
+As I mentioned [[README#^tj1e6d|before]] Obsidian is a Markdown Text Editor, so the  File Management should be accomplished by another tool.
 > Easily open the system explorer with **Alt + -** (minus).
 > Perhaps, want to easily move a note to another folder? **Ctrl + ]** (right square bracket)